Everyone loves a chest day workout, right?

 Difficulty Level – Advanced.

-This workout is available as a PDF download from Muscle and Strength which is a nice touch as you can take it into the gym instead of your phone, meaning no distractions!
+This workout is available as a 'Chest Hypertrophy Program PDF' download from Muscle and Strength which is a nice touch as you can take it into the gym instead of your phone, meaning no distractions!

 Difficulty level – Intermediate.